-Even though he was far from being a key actor in the political affairs of his time, unlike the famous qadis of the Aqīt household, Aḥmad Bābā al-Tinbuktī was an essential figure in the consolidation of the social order brought about by the wave of Mālikism spread south- and eastwards in the Saharo-Sahelian space by the Almoravid movement.
-His self-consciousness as an ʿālim, revealed by al-Tinbuktī’s biographical writings, can also be observed through a contextualized reading of other treatises of his authorship, such as the above-mentioned Jalb al-niʿma, or by others such as Tuḥfat al-fuḍalāʾ bi-baʿḍ faḍāʾil al-ʿulamāʾ, where the opposition of religious knowledge and Sufi devotion is explicitly discussed.
-Further analysis of these works is necessary in order to analyze al-Tinbuktī’s conception of the political leadership of the ʿulamāʾ and their stance towards devotional practices outside the ones that started to be set up by the scholarly elites of Timbuktu at the 10th/16th-century, which could somehow compete with the influence of religious prestige obtained through scholarship of Islamic law.
-How this opposition was related to the beginning of bīḍān hegemony in the Western Sahel, of which al-Tinbuktī’s tarājim bear witness, remains an open question of paramount interest.
+Even though he was far from being a key actor in the political affairs of his time, unlike the famous qāḍīs of the Aqīt household, al-Tinbuktī played an essential role in the consolidation of the social order brought about by the spread of Mālikism southward and eastward in the Sahara-Sahel space driven by the Almoravids. al-Tinbuktī’s self-awareness as an ʿālim, revealed in his biographical writings, can also be observed in other treatises of his, such as Jalb al-niʿma, or those of others such as Tuḥfat al-fuḍalāʾ bi-baʿḍ faḍāʾil al-ulamāʾ.
+In them, the oppositions between religious knowledge and Sufi devotion are explicitly discussed.
+Further analysis of these works is necessary to analyze al-Tinbuktī’s conception of the political leadership given by the ulamāʾ and their stance toward devotional practices outside of those established by the scholarly elites of Timbuktu in the tenth/sixteenth century that may have challenged the influence of the religious prestige obtained through scholarship on Islamic law.
+How this opposition was related to the nascent bīḍān hegemony in the western Sahel, of which al-Tinbuktī’s tarājim bear witness, remains an open question of paramount import.

-The first moment of al-Tinbuktī’s project of biographical writing, which corresponds to the author’s earliest writings, explains the clear aim to incardinate the Ṣanhāja scholarly tradition of fiqh from Timbuktu into the broader framework of the Mālikī madhhab, and reflects the state of mind that emanated from the city’s economic, sociopolitical and intellectual prevalence in the Western Sahel in the eve of the Saʿdian invasion.
-However, the works Nayl al-ibtihāj and Kifāyat al-muḥtāj, culminated after the author’s deportation to Marrakech, his experience of captivity and exile and the loss of his social privileged status, must also be contextualized through this radical change in the author’s life, since his experience in the Maghreb clearly affected his self-concept as a scholar, and the fall of the Aqīt household eventually must have forced him to find some source of revenue. al-Tinbuktī’s mature writings witness his dedication as an informal muftī, before and after he departed from Marrakech to return to Timbuktu, a somehow professional activity that remains quite unclear, but that can lead to argue that, at this stage, including the biographies of scholars from his own family, and presenting them as the only Sahelian ʿulamāʾ who merited to be featured in his ṭabaqāt, could have constituted a way to reinforce his prestige for al-Tinbuktī and thence to promote his career as a legal partner in the context of trade with the Sahel, of which he turned to be a reference, as shown by the diffusion of fatāwā such as the abovementioned Miʿrāj al-ṣuʿūḍ.
+al-Tinbuktī’s biographical writing project, the author’s earliest writings, immediately sets out its clear aim to incorporate the Ṣanhāja scholarly tradition of fiqh from Timbuktu into the broader framework of the Mālikī madhhab and reflects the general state of mind arising out of the city’s economic, sociopolitical, and intellectual prevalence in the western Sahel on the eve of the Saʿdian invasion.
+However, Nayl al-ibtihāj and Kifāyat al-muḥtāj, completed after the author’s deportation to Marrakech, his experience of captivity and exile, and the loss of his social privileged status, must also be contextualized in relation to this radical change in the author’s life.
+His experience in the Maghreb clearly affected his self-conception as a scholar and the fall of the Aqīt household must have eventually forced him to find some other source of revenue. al-Tinbuktī’s mature writings bear witness to his dedication to being an informal muftī, before and after he departed from Marrakech to return to Timbuktu.
+The nature of his professional activity in this regard remains unclear, but including the biographies of scholars from his own family and presenting them as the only Sahelian ulamāʾ who merited inclusion in his ṭabaqāt may have been a way for him to reinforce his prestige and, hence, to promote his legal career as a reference point in the context of trade with the Sahel, as shown in the diffusion of fatāwā such as in Miʿrāj al-ṣuʿūḍ.

 ANNEX